Laurel Technical Institute (Sharon)

 - The Business Institute of Pennsylvania, an accredited and locally owned business school, has campuses in Sharon and Meadville, Pennsylvania.
 The institute offers Associate degrees in Business Administration, Computerized Office Technology, Executive Administrative Assistant, Medical and Legal Secretary, Health Information Technology, and Medical Office Assistant.
 Diploma programs of 6- and 12-months include Medical Transcription, Bookkeeping, Receptionist, and Business Skills for College Graduates.
 Business Institute of Pennsylvania, founded in 1926, is a dynamic learning institution serving the Western Pennsylvania and Eastern Ohio areas.
 The present owners took over the operation of the school in 1977 and have been instrumental in the numerous changes that have occurred.
 National accreditation, development of a Financial Aid Department, curriculum and equipment modernization, and community involvement are but a few examples of the implemented changes.
 The Business Institute offers customized training for area businesses.
 The minimum class size and material taught are negotiable and would be dependent on the specific needs of the business.
 Training is available on-site at the business or at the Business Institute.
 The Business Institute, accredited by the Accrediting Council for Independent Colleges and Schools, grants diplomas and Associate in Specialized Business Degrees to graduates who earn them.

-- The nearest community college to Laurel Technical Institute (Sharon) is Winner Institute of Arts & Sciences (0.3 miles away).
+- The nearest community college to Laurel Technical Institute (Sharon) is Pennsylvania State University-Penn State Shenango (0.4 miles away).

 - College Location Mi.
 Students

 - 539 students | 0.40 Mi147 Shenango Avenue

 - n/a students | 0.90 Mi32 W. State St.

 - 118 students | 9.90 Mi3487 Belmont Ave